mudit94/cypress-gitlab-template-vscode/README.md

 If you have any requirements or dependencies, add a section describing those and how to install and configure them.

-## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.

 ## Known Issues